-Merit increases within board-approved salary range shall not be automatic but may be granted only for continued improvement by the employee in the effective performance of the duties of their position.
-Merit increases are calculated based on the employee's Performance Evaluation rating.
-The effective date of the merit increase is July 1st.
+Full-time employees who have successfully completed the required introductory period may be considered for merit increases.
+Merit increases within an established salary range shall not be automatic but may be granted only for continued improvement by the employee in the effective performance of the duties of their position.
+For promoted employees who receive a pay increase upon their promotion, the increase will include any projected merit increase.
+Merit increases shall require the specific recommendation of the employee's immediate supervisor or Department Head and the approval of the General Manager.